RationAI/xopat/webgl/README.md

     - TODO: create a class for visualisation object?
 - `visualisationInUse()`: a function called when a certain visualisation is going to be used (e.g. user switches to a different vis goal)
     - params: `visualisation` object holding all the visualisation data
-- `onFatalError()`: a function called when a certain visualisation goal is unable to run (e.g. shader compilation fails)
+- `onFatalError()`: a function called when fatal error occurs (unable to continue)
     - params: `visualisation` object holding all the visualisation data; this object has `error` and `desc` member variables (and can miss other normaly pressent ones)
-- `onError()`: a function called when an unknown error occurs, but the visualisation is somewhat able to cope with it
+- `onError()`: a function called when an unknown error occurs, but the visualisation is somewhat able to cope with it (e.g. by switching to a different goal if available)
     - params: `error` object that has `message`  member variable